🧡 Skip to main content🔍 Skip to search

 Event Viewer…

-When stopping a Windows service with a reason, it is logged in the Windows Event Log under the System logs category.
-The default source of such events is Service Control Manager and the events are logged under 7042 event identifier.
+When a Windows service is stopped with a reason, it is logged in the Windows Event Log under the System logs category.
+The default source for these events is the Service Control Manager, and they are logged with event ID 7042.

 Event Viewer · Windows Logs · System · Service Control Manager